Commonly Asked Questions

 I started by creating maps for my own D&D campaign years ago.
 I never thought about selling them or offering commissions because I was so use to the homebrew crowd that seemed to do all their own maps, that I figured why bother.

 Did you always want to make maps?/ How did cartography end up being your career?

 No, as a matter of fact, despite learning lots of other art techniques, it was by chance that I started creating maps for a living.
 I shared a prop map I made for myself of Skyrim in 2011 and the next thing I know, I'm being asked to create maps for other people.
 I ended up in such demand that I realized I should possibly consider doing this full time.

-Do you take [insert any natural phenomena that affects the landscape of a planet] into consideration when making maps?
+Do you consider [insert any natural phenomena that affects the landscape of a planet] when making maps?

 No. That's the world building stage of world design and usually occurs well before a map is made.